zmp/robocar110_ros/README.md

 ```
 make install
 ```
-* It will install those files with apt.
+* It will install those files with `sudo apt-get install`.

 ## Robot configuration
 #### ROS